Heartbeat

 composeApp/src/commonMain/.../data/RemoteDataRepository.kt |

-Heartbeat conversation creation, unread flag management |
+Heartbeat conversation creation, unread flag management; default model selection for askWithTools |

 composeApp/src/commonMain/.../ui/chat/composables/HeartbeatBanner.kt |